-CORTEX-R4#66 (Al RM ID-754269) Register Corruption During A Load-Multiple Instruction At An Exception Vector Severity Medium Expected Behavior Issue Under certain circumstances, a load multiple instruction can cause corruption of a general purpose register.
-Conditions All the following conditions are required for this erratum to occur: A UDIV or SDIV instruction is executed with out-of-order completion of divides enabled A multi-cycle instruction is partially executed before being interrupted by either an IRQ, FIQ or imprecise abort.
-In this case, a multi-cycle instruction can be any of the following: LDM/STM that transfers 3 or more registers LDM/STM that transfers 2 registers to an unaligned address without write back LDM/STM that transfers 2 registers to an aligned address with write back - TBB/TBH • A load multiple instruction is executed as the first instruction of the exception handler The load multiple instruction itself is interrupted either by an IRQ, FIQ, imprecise abort or external debug halt request.
+Exception Vector Severity 3-Medium Expected Behavior LDM will execute properly when used as the first instruction of an exception routine.
+Issue Under certain circumstances, a load multiple instruction can cause corruption of a general purpose register.
+Condition All the following conditions are required for this erratum to occur: A UDIV or SDIV instruction is executed with out-of-order completion of divides enabled A multi-cycle instruction is partially executed before being interrupted by either an IRQ, FIQ or imprecise abort.
+In this case, a multi-cycle instruction can be any of the following: LDM/STM that transfers 3 or more registers LDM/STM that transfers 2 registers to an unaligned address without write back LDM/STM that transfers 2 registers to an aligned address with write back TBB/TBH A load multiple instruction is executed as the first instruction of the exception handler The load multiple instruction itself is interrupted either by an IRQ, FIQ, imprecise abort or external debug halt request.
 This erratum is very timing sensitive and requires the UDIV or SDIV to complete when the load multiple is in the Issue stage of the CPU pipeline.
-The register that is corrupted is not necessarily related to the load- multiple instruction and will depend on the state in the CPU store pipeline when the UDIV or SDIV completes.
-Implications For practical systems, it is not expected that an interruptible LDM will be executed as the first instruction of an exception handler, because the handler is usually required to save the registers of the interrupted context.
+The register that is corrupted is not necessarily related to the load-multiple instruction and will depend on the state in the CPU store pipeline when the UDIV or SDIV completes.
+Implication(s) For practical systems, it is not expected that an interruptible LDM will be executed as the first instruction of an exception handler, because the handler is usually required to save the registers of the interrupted context.
 Therefore, it is not expected that this erratum has any implications for practical systems.
 If the situation of the erratum occurs it will result in the corruption of the register bank state and could cause a fatal failure if the corrupted register is subsequently read before being written.
 Workaround(s) To work around this erratum, set bit [7] of the Auxiliary Control Register to disable out-of- order completion for divide instructions.
 Code performance may be reduced depending on how often divide operations are used.